-- Operating and recovery room costs - Physical, occupational, and speech language therapy - Inpatient substance abuse services - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
-Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Senior Care Plus Extensive Duals Plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Physician services www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
+- Operating and recovery room costs - Physical, occupational, and speech language - Inpatient substance abuse services - Under certain conditions, the following type transplants are covered: corneal, kidney, kid pancreatic, heart, liver, lung, heart/lung, box marrow, stem cell, and intestinal/multiviscen you need a transplant, we will arrange to ha case reviewed by a Medicare-approved tran center that will decide whether you are a ca for a transplant.
+Transplant providers may b or outside of the service area.
+If our in-netw transplant services are outside the communi pattern of care, you may choose to go local as the local transplant providers are willing the Original Medicare rate.
+If Senior Care I Extensive Duals Plan provides transplant se a location outside the pattern of care for tran in your community and you choose to obtain transplants at this distant location, we will a pay for appropriate lodging and transportate for you and a companion. - Blood including storage and administration Coverage of whole blood and packed red ce begins only with the fourth pint of blood th need - you must either pay the costs for the pints of blood you get in a calendar year or blood donated by you or someone else.
+All components of blood are covered beginning first pint used. - Physician services

-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
+Note: To be an inpatient, your provider must order to admit you formally as an inpatient of hospital.
+Even if you stay in the hospital overr might still be considered an "outpatient."
+If yo sure if you are an inpatient or an outpatient, y ask the hospital staff.

-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+You can also find more information in a Medi sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at
+The sheet is available on the Web at